JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ## Introduction to OCaml Programming

+* OCaml is a *strongly typed functional programming language*
+   - Strongly typed means the compiler will detect type errors; you won't get them at runtime like in JavaScript/Python
+   - Functional means an emphasis on *functions* as a key building block and use of functions as data (functions that themselves can take functions as arguments and return functions as results)

 (Note if you want to get all the code (only) in this webpage into a `.ml` file to load into your editor, download the file [lecture.ml](lecture.ml).)

 ### The top loop